msd-code-academy/react-workshop/09-typescript-in-react/README.md

 ### Nominal vs Structural type systems

-TypeScript is a Structural type system - unlike Nominal systems, it cares only about structure of types.
+TypeScript is a 'structural type system' - unlike 'nominal systems', it cares only about structure of types.
 This code is perfectly valid in TypeScript, but it would throw an error in Nominal type systems, like Java:

 ```TypeScript